back-to-school-guide to social media sanity head in phone with green background

 10. Celebrate the positives — how social media can connect, create, and inspire.

-🐝 Using the B.E.E.
-Method: A 3-step check-in tool for real, quick convos
+🐝 The B.E.E.
+Method is a 3-step check-in tool for real, quick convos.

 We ask our tweens to own their choices—same rules apply to us.
 When we lead with accountability (not blame), we model the exact courage and curiosity we want them to practice.